kitelightning/kitelightning.github.io/README.md

 [Our fork is at https://github.com/kitelightning/UnrealEnginePython/](https://github.com/kitelightning/UnrealEnginePython/)

 ### LivePP UE4 Plugin
 Live++ is an insanely fast hot-reloading library.
-Here's an example in our project of doing a hotreload in < 2s: https://twitter.com/KNLstudio/status/984093749461401602.
+Here's an example in our project of doing a hotreload in < 2s: [https://twitter.com/KNLstudio/status/984093749461401602](https://twitter.com/KNLstudio/status/984093749461401602).
 The plugin is does the integration work for you and you simply just need to drop it in your project.

-Live++ is made by Molecular Matter. (https://molecular-matters.com/products_livepp.html)
+Live++ is made by [Molecular Matter](https://molecular-matters.com/products_livepp.html)

 [Repo: https://github.com/kitelightning/LivePP](https://github.com/kitelightning/LivePP)